 Lake Clark National Park

 The four million acres Lake Clark National Park is so big that two Yellowstone National Parks could fit inside it.
 This vast wilderness can only be accessed by a boat or floatplane that departs from the remote community of Port Alsworth.
-It’s also one of the best places in the world to view and photography Coastal Brown Bears.
+It’s also one of the best places in the world to view and photograph Coastal Brown Bears.

 Plan your trip to Lake Clark National Park: How to Plan the Ultimate Alaska Bear Camp Adventure in Lake Clark National Park